kgrodzicki/kgrodzicki.github.com/_posts/2011-08-11-spring-integration.markdown

 If you are not familiar with EIP please refer to wikipedia[^eai] or SI home page[^si].
 You can find there documentation, reference manual, articles, podcasts and much more.

 What is the place of SI in SOA?
-Tom McCuch explains this in one of his comment:
+Tom McCuch explains this in one of his comment[^tmc]:
 > _"SOA is an architectural pattern.
 A pattern, by definition, is the encapsulation_
 > _of a complex system into a reusable component.
 Patterns are meant to describe_
 > _"building blocks" for YOUR solution - they are not meant to be solutions in of_